Hubballi–Lokmanya Tilak Terminus Express

 17317 / 17318 Hubballi–Dadar Terminus Express is an express train belonging to Indian Railways that links Mumbai with Hubballi in Karnataka.
 It runs between Dadar Terminus and Hubballi daily and is operated by South Western Railways.
-This train runs on LTT Mumbai→Thane→Panvel→Pune→Sangli →Miraj→Belgaum→Londa→Hubli route.
+This train runs on the LTT Mumbai→Thane→Panvel→Pune→Sangli →Miraj→Belgaum→Londa→Hubli route.
 Recently there is demand to provide halt at Kirloskarvadi which is a large industrial township between Sangli and Karad stations.
-The halt is likely to be approved by Rail Board very soon.
+The halt is likely to be approved by the Rail Board very soon.

 Service

 The Hubballi–Dadar Terminus Express covers a distance of 728 across Karnataka and Maharashtra in 15 hours and 30 minutes.
-As the average speed of the train is below 55 km/hr, its fare does not include a superfast surcharge.
+As the average speed of the train is below 55 km/h, its fare does not include a superfast surcharge.
 The coach composition includes 6 unreserved 2nd class coaches, 6 sleeper coaches, 1 AC 2 Tier and 1 AC 3 tier coaches.